ReliSA/CRCE/README.md

 The `prepare-bundles.sh` script is needed due to the issues further described in the Issues section.

-To finally build the image itself, execute the following commnad in `/deploy` directory:
+To finally build the image itself, execute the following command in `/deploy` directory:

 ```bash
 docker build . -t ${image-tag}
 ```

 ## Start up

 To start on local machine, make sure the `/deploy/conf` folder exists and contains all important configuration (especially the `cz.zcu.kiv.crce.repository.filebased-store.cfg`.
 After that, you run CRCE using Maven plugin for pax in `crce-modules-reactor` module (i.e. `/deploy` directory):